 Who can apply

-Any SIGCHI student member who is a postgraduate student (Masters or PhD degree) from and currently based in developing countries, who has received an invitation to attend from the chair of a HCI relevant conference or a SIGCHI (co)sponsored summer/winter school, can apply for the fund.
+Any SIGCHI student member who is a postgraduate student (Masters or PhD degree) from and currently based in developing countries, who has received an invitation to attend from the chair of a HCI relevant conference or a SIGCHI (co)sponsored summer/winter school, can apply for this support.
 An event may provide such an invitation based on accepted contributions, accepted as doctoral consortium student, volunteering of any kind (such as student volunteer) for the conference or attendance of the summer/winter school.
 The list of countries from which students are eligible to apply is available here at https://www.isi-web.org/index.php/resources/developing-countries/

 How to apply

 The applicant needs to submit the application to the committee chair at sigchi-GaryMarsdenemail@example.com with the following seven documents in PDF format: